Peter Foster: 2002 "Cheriegate" scandal and deportation

 Foster dropped his plans to fight the deportation order in the weeks following the Blair scandal and moved to Ireland.

-Complaints to Press Complaints Commission
+Complaints to the Press Complaints Commission

 Following a complaint to the Press Complaints Commission, The Sun newspaper was found guilty of "one of the most serious forms of physical intrusion into privacy" over taped telephone calls involving Foster during the Cheriegate scandal.

-The press complaints commission condemned the paper for having published transcripts of conversations between him and his mother.

-The Press Complaints Commission upheld Foster's case that there was no public interest in publishing the transcripts of the conversations, contrary to the argument of the former editor.
+The commission condemned the paper for having published transcripts of conversations between him and his mother.
+The commission upheld Foster's case that there was no public interest in publishing the transcripts of the conversations, contrary to the argument of the former editor.

 The Sun admitted it had behaved "improperly" in covering the Press Complaints Commission findings and publishing the adjudication.

 The Press Complaints Commission rejected another complaint from Foster that articles of 13, 14 and 17 December 2002 were inaccurate.
 The complaints about these articles were: